awsdocs/amazon-redshift-developer-guide/doc_source/federated-data-types.md

-# Data Type Differences Between Amazon Redshift and Supported RDS PostgreSQL or Aurora PostgreSQL Databases<a name="federated-data-types"></a>
+# Data type differences between Amazon Redshift and supported RDS PostgreSQL or Aurora PostgreSQL databases<a name="federated-data-types"></a>

 The following table shows the mapping of an Amazon Redshift data type to a corresponding Amazon RDS PostgreSQL or Aurora PostgreSQL data type\.